 Let’s HikeVT!
-These accessible, easy, moderate, and difficult trails all start from the Barnes Camp Visitor Center and Long Trail overnight parking lots in Stowe.
+These accessible, easy, moderate, and difficult trails all start from the Barnes Camp Visitor Center parking lots on the east side of Mount Mansfield.
 This area has a lot of hiking and ski trails alongside each other, so we strongly encourage you to bring a paper map on your hike.

 - Barnes Camp to Smugglers’ Notch Picnic Area – EASY